 What Is The Benefit Of Playing Piano To A Metronome?

-There is something that comes with learning to a metronome that is irreplaceable and that something is time.
+There is something that comes with learning with one that is irreplaceable and that something is time.
 If you are studying classical piano, your instructor will most definitely want you to use one.
 They are going to play a vital role in becoming a great pianist.

 The benefit of playing the piano to a click is simply timing.
 The purpose of using this device is to instill timing into your brain while learning a piano piece and or while playing in general.